floragunncom/search-guard-docs/_content/_docs_roles_permissions/runtime_privilege_evaluation.md

 {% include toc.md %}

-This chapter takes a closer look at how Search Guard applies the configured privileges to actually executed operations in OpenSearch/Elasticsearch.
+This chapter takes a closer look at how Search Guard applies the configured privileges to actually executed operations in Elasticsearch.

 ## Handling references to unauthorized indices